$23.95 @ Amazon 5* Star Reviews

 Driftwood Bay State Marine Park is a good destination in mild weather, but the bay should be avoided by boaters when strong E or SE winds are present.

-Bootleg Cove (left) and lagoon are hidden wonders of Day Harbor.
-Bootleg Cove is a tiny indention with an sandy landing beach for kayaks and inflatables.
+Bootleg Cove (left) and Bootleg Lagoon are hidden wonders of Day Harbor.
+Bootleg Cove is a secluded indention with an sandy landing beach for kayaks and inflatables.

 Vessels should not attempt to enter the small, shallow cove, but instead, find anchorage outside the cove, and only during periods of calm weather.
 Adjacent to Bootleg Cove is Bootleg Lagoon, about 40 acres in size and surrounded by a large, wetland area.